Epstein–Barr virus: History

-The Epstein–Barr virus was named after Michael Anthony Epstein, and Yvonne Barr, who discovered the virus together with Bert Achong.
-In 1961, Epstein, a pathologist and expert electron microscopist, attended a lecture on "The Commonest Children's Cancer in Tropical Africa—A Hitherto Unrecognised Syndrome" by Denis Parsons Burkitt, a surgeon practicing in Uganda, in which Burkitt described the "endemic variant" (pediatric form) of the disease that bears his name.
+The Epstein–Barr virus was named after M.A.
+Epstein and Yvonne Barr, who discovered the virus together with Bert Achong.
+In 1961, Epstein, a pathologist and expert electron microscopist, attended a lecture on "The commonest children's cancer in tropical Africa—a hitherto unrecognised syndrome" by D. P. Burkitt, a surgeon practicing in Uganda, in which Burkitt described the "endemic variant" (pediatric form) of the disease that now bears his name.
 In 1963, a specimen was sent from Uganda to Middlesex Hospital to be cultured.
 Virus particles were identified in the cultured cells, and the results were published in The Lancet in 1964 by Epstein, Achong, and Barr.
 Cell lines were sent to Werner and Gertrude Henle at the Children's Hospital of Philadelphia who developed serological markers.
-In 1967, a technician in their laboratory developed mononucleosis and they were able to compare a stored serum sample, showing that antibodies to the virus developed.
+In 1967, a technician in their laboratory developed mononucleosis, and they were able to compare a stored serum sample, showing that antibodies to the virus developed.
 In 1968, they discovered that EBV can directly immortalize B cells after infection, mimicking some forms of EBV-related infections, and confirmed the link between the virus and infectious mononucleosis.

 Research

 As a relatively complex virus, EBV is not yet fully understood.
 Laboratories around the world continue to study the virus and develop new ways to treat the diseases it causes.
 One popular way of studying EBV in vitro is to use bacterial artificial chromosomes.
 Epstein–Barr virus can be maintained and manipulated in the laboratory in continual latency (a property shared with Kaposi's sarcoma-associated herpesvirus, another of the eight human herpesviruses).
-Although many viruses are assumed to have this property during infection of their natural hosts, there is not an easily managed system for studying this part of the viral lifecycle.
+Although many viruses are assumed to have this property during infection of their natural hosts, there is no easily managed system for studying this part of the viral lifecycle.
 Genomic studies of EBV have been able to explore lytic reactivation and regulation of the latent viral episome.

 Although under active research, an Epstein–Barr virus vaccine is not yet available.
 The development of an effective vaccine could prevent up to 200,000 cancers globally per year.
-The absence of effective animal models is an obstacle to development of prophylactic and therapeutic vaccines against EBV.
+The absence of effective animal models is an obstacle to the development of prophylactic and therapeutic vaccines against EBV.

-Like other human herpesviruses Epstein-Barr might allow eradication via a course of the pro-drug valaciclovir, but further research is needed to determine if eradication is actually achievable.
+It is possible, in theory, that a prolonged use of valaciclovir, an antiviral drug approved to treat herpes simplex or herpes zoster, might lead to Epstein–Barr eradication, but such a theory was not confirmed by any study.
 Antiviral agents act by inhibiting viral DNA replication, but there is little evidence that they are effective against Epstein–Barr virus.
 Moreover, they are expensive, risk causing resistance to antiviral agents, and (in 1% to 10% of cases) can cause unpleasant side effects.